zephyrproject-rtos/zephyr/doc/application/application.rst

 Application CMakeLists.txt
 ==========================

 Every application must have a :file:`CMakeLists.txt` file.
-This file is the entry point, or top level, of the build system that builds the final :file:`zephyr.elf` image. :file:`zephyr.elf` contains both the application and the kernel libraries.
+This file is the entry point, or top level, of the build system.
+The final :file:`zephyr.elf` image contains both the application and the kernel libraries.

 This section describes some of what you can do in your :file:`CMakeLists.txt`.
 Make sure to follow these steps in order.